droessmj/instance-discovery/README.md

 A script to review current Lacework instance inventories against active agents to help identify hosts lacking the Lacework agent.

 Supports GCP & AWS.
-Azure to follow shortly.
+Azure VM support present, but not comprehensive for VMSS.
+Initial Fargate support just introduced.

 ## How to Run